Sleppo04/Sleppo04/README.md

 ### Hiya~! 👋

-- 👤 I'm a game programmer from Germany 🇩🇪
+- 👤 I'm a hobby game programmer from Germany 🇩🇪
 - 🔭 I’m currently working on a game called OperationalSpace (see the repo on my account)
 - 🌱 I’m currently learning to collaborate on bigger projects
 - ❤️ My favorite programming language (by far) is C